ucsb-gradescope-tools/jest-autograder/README.md

     }
 }
 ```
+Note: the `name=""` field is required, otherwise the test will display on Gradescope as "Unnamed test".
+This is due to jgrade's implementation, but this is a good idea for a fork in the future.

 # Deployment
 Run `tools/make_autograder`.
 This will remove the `staging/src/main` folder, and zip the necessary files to upload to Gradescope.
 The final `Autograder.zip` file will appear in the root of the directory.